scs/substraTEE-doc/README.md

 # substraTEE-client
+*off-chain*: nothing special needs to be run by blockchain validators. normal transactions

+*stateless*: no state needs to be preserved (onchain - data or hash) between uses

 One flavour of substraTEE is a RPC client for substrate that runs a state transition function (STF) within a TEE (Intel SGX).

 Main feature: trusted hardware custodian of your private keys